About Shelbyville

-Shelbyville is a city in Shelby County, Texas.
+Shelbyville is an unincorporated community in Shelby County, Texas.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 The town is situated near the picturesque Toledo Bend Reservoir, a popular destination for fishing and recreational activities, enhancing its appeal to both locals and visitors.
 Shelbyville is also home to several neighborhoods, including the established area of Oak Grove, which features a mix of residential homes and local businesses.
 Economically, Shelbyville has a strong agricultural presence, with many residents engaged in farming and ranching, contributing significantly to the local economy.
 The town's annual events, such as the Shelby County Rodeo, further highlight its cultural significance and community spirit.